AmericanPhilosophicalSociety/APS_digitization/metadataguidelines.md

 For file names in general:
 * Only use alphanumeric characters without diacritics, and underscores and hyphens, i.e. [a-z] [A-Z] [0-9] [_] [-]
 * Periods should only be used for the file extension.
+* File names and the extensions are case sensitive.
 * File names generally follow this pattern:

 Prefix (root) | Separator | Number | Period | Extension